parallax/cake-sentry/README.md

 	Configure::write('Sentry', array(
-		'production_only' => false, // true is default value -> no error in sentry when debug 'User' => array(
+		'production_only' => false, // true is default value -> no error in sentry when debug 'avoid_bot_scan_errors' => 'MissingController or MissingPlugin error message', // or false if you want Sentry to log MissingController and MissingPlugin Exceptions
+		'User' => array(
 			'model' => 'SpecialUser', // 'User' is default value 'email_field' => 'special_email' // default checks 'email' and 'mail' fields